SkipTransit/mturk-suite/README.md

   - Shows what your approval rating will be if all of your pending HITs approve or reject
   - Shows how many rejections you have to get to drop below 99% and 95% approval rating
 - Dark theme with on/off toggle in the extension dropdown
-- The HIT workspace can be scrolled to and resized to your screen on/off toggle in the extension dropdown
+- The HIT workspace can be scrolled to and resized to your screen with on/off toggle in the extension dropdown
 - Queue page shows the total value of HITs for that page
-- Automatically accept the next HIT checkbox can be toggled to be checked automatically in the extension dropdown
+- Automatically accept the next HIT checkbox automatically checked with on/off toggle in the extension dropdown dropdown
+- Contact link added for HITs that you are not qualified for

 # Known Issues Chrome
 - None